keymanapp/help.keyman.com/developer/engine/android/14.0/KMManager/getLanguageCorrectionPreferenceKey.md

 ## Description
 Use this method to get a String that can be used as a shared preference key.

-The usage of this preference key is experimental and likely to be deprecated in a future release of KMEA.
+The usage of this preference key is experimental and likely to be deprecated in a future release of Keyman Engine for Android.

 ## Examples